lakshchawla/lakshchawla/README.md

 ### 🌱 Philosophy

-> "I don't come from privilege or a famous college.
-I come from persistence, from code that runs at 3AM, and from a dream that doesn't fade.
-This isn’t just about projects — it’s about proving that someone like me can build the future."
+> "I don't come from privilege or a famous college - I come from persistence, from code that runs at 3AM, and from a dream that doesn't fade."

 ---